benbradshaww/dogs_vs_cats/README.txt

 ## Project Overview

-This project uses the EfficientNet-B0 model to classify images of dogs and cats.
-EfficientNet is a state-of-the-art CNN architecture that achieves high accuracy with fewer parameters than traditional models.
-This project demonstrates how transfer learning can be applied to classify the Dogs vs Cats dataset.
+This project will implement my own version of the EfficientNet-B0 model to classify dog and cat images.
+For more details on the model I implemented.
+Please visit: https://arxiv.org/pdf/1905.11946.

+The goal of this project is to improve my skills with:
+* Creating Pytorch vision models.
+* ML training pipelines.
+* Implementations of pre-commits (some custom made).
+* Employing github actions.
+* Learn about training on virutal GPUs.

 ## Dataset

-The dataset used in this project is the Dogs vs Cats dataset, which contains 25,000 labeled images of dogs and cats.
+The dataset used in this project is the Dogs vs Cats dataset, which contains 8000 labeled images of dogs and cats for training.
 You can download the dataset from Kaggle.
+The instructions will be provided below.

 ## Data Structure:

 ## Model Architecture

-The model is based on EfficientNet-B0, which is a highly efficient convolutional neural network optimized for performance and speed.
-The model uses transfer learning to leverage pre-trained weights from ImageNet and fine-tunes them on the Dogs vs Cats dataset.

 Key Features: